-Why study a Bachelor of Mechatronics Engineering (Honours)?
+Why study a Bachelor of Robotics and Mechatronics Engineering (Honours)?

 Areas of study